WordPress/gutenberg/docs/contributors/code/testing-overview.md

 ### Debugging Jest unit tests

-Running `npm run test-unit:debug` will start the tests in debug mode so a [node inspector client](https://nodejs.org/en/docs/guides/debugging-getting-started/#inspector-clients) can connect to the process and inspect the execution.
+Running `pnpm test-unit:debug` will start the tests in debug mode so a [node inspector client](https://nodejs.org/en/docs/guides/debugging-getting-started/#inspector-clients) can connect to the process and inspect the execution.
 Instructions for using Google Chrome or Visual Studio Code as an inspector client can be found in the [wp-scripts documentation](/packages/scripts/README.md#debugging-jest-unit-tests).

 ## Native mobile testing